 Through sound execution of branding principles, a marketer can establish preference of your brand over competitors.
 Let me give you an example to illustrate the point;

-One of the brightest CMO’s I’ve ever had the pleasure of serving as an agency partner is Greg Reid, former CMO of YRC Worldwide.
+When I worked in the agency business, I met many strong CMOs.
+The brightest CMO I had the pleasure of serving is Greg Reid, former CMO of YRC Worldwide.
 During Greg’s tenure, the brand ‘Yellow Freight’ went from the unpleasant designation by Fortune Magazine as the worst of five national trucking firms in the LTL industry in 1996, to #1 in the industry within five years.
 Greg built a powerhouse brand by transforming ‘Yellow Freight’ to ‘Yellow’, a highly preferred brand.

 Greg recognized in 1999 the future importance of online shipment tracking and control.
 He cast the following vision; “Equally important to moving a shipment from point A to point B is the flow of information.”
 While competitors were running ads talking about how fast they could move a box, Greg was directing his team to run ads about shipment visibility and control.
 He outlawed words that described how a box was moved so that we were forced to craft messaging that spoke to business value.
 The end result was such dominance in the market that Yellow acquired or put out of business three of their four national competitors.

 Branding principles apply customer research to identify key points to differentiate.
 Success ultimately involves marketing’s ability to tell a compelling story to establish preference among their target audience.

 3. Audience Positioning

 Branding efforts involve more than just brand awareness.
 The CMO actively drives recognition of key brand attributes.
 This is performed by developing a positioning statement where attributes are conveyed in messaging.
 The attributes are tracked in brand studies to provide quantitative data that shows the traction and lift over time.